-One major educational event is offered every Fall and Spring.
-The Spring event is "The Burgess Lecture" with a nationally known expert in the field of Early Childhood Development.
+Educational events offered include "The Burgess Lecture" with a nationally known expert in the field of Early Childhood Development.

 As preparation for CBEST, Two Special Courses in Math, Reading, and Writing are regularly offered

 Easy Steps to Mastering Everyday Mathematics and Communicating for Success.